Skip to Main Content

 Aloha Haleakala

 The beautiful lei of real flowers given to me by ranger Honeygirl.
 Aloha Honeygirl and Haleakala!
 Last Friday was my final day of the residency and I said aloha to Haleakala and the rangers.
-Honeygirl gave me a parting gift of a beautiful lei, this one made of real flowers!
-It was an amazing month and I still have to sort through the many photos I took.
-I headed down the mountain to Kaluhui for…
+Honeygirl gave me a parting gift of a beautiful lei, this one made of…

 See more